KSP-KOS/KOS/doc/source/structures/collections/iterator.rst

     .. note::

-        If you have just used :meth:`Iterator:RESET` or have just created the ITERATOR, then the value of :attr:`Iterator:INDEX` is -1.
+        If you have just created the ITERATOR, then the value of :attr:`Iterator:INDEX` is -1.
 It only becomes 0 after the first call to :meth:`Iterator:NEXT`.

 .. attribute:: Iterator:VALUE